The Ally Advantage: Transforming Intent into Impact

 Recognizing Bias in Everyday Interactions

 To bring this to life, participants engage in a case study exercise based on a hypothetical workplace scenario.
-They are invited to identify subtle microaggressions and explore alternative, more inclusive responses.
+They identify subtle microaggressions and explore alternative, more inclusive responses.

 “Step Up” Strategies: Moving from Awareness to Action